steipal/FFAStrans-Public/Processors/avs_plugins/JPSDR/Docs/ResampleMT - Readme.txt

 SincResizeMT
-SinPowResizeMT (same parameters than Gauss, default param 2.5) SincLin2ResizeMT (same parameters than Sinc, default param 15) UserDefined2ResizeMT (Same parameters as BicubicResize) Control values are b and c as floats in range -50..250.
+SinPowResizeMT (same parameters than Gauss, default param 2.5) SincLin2ResizeMT (same parameters than Sinc, default param 15) UserDefined2ResizeMT (Same parameters as BicubicResize and s) Control values are b and c as floats in range -50..250.
   Default values are b=121, c=19. b and c parameters are 2 and 3 members of impulse response of filter defined at +-2 samples range.
 Middle (first) member = 1.0, i.e. 235 in 8bit video limited range encoding.
 To view how it contol sharpness and ringing